Agni Pariksha (1954 film): Reception

-The film became a trend setter for Bengali cinema.
-The film created a record at the box office and became an all time blockbuster and ran for 126 days in theatres.
+During that time, Hindi cinema was dominant in Bengal.
+Bengali films did not do well.
+But the film changed the entire situation and brought back the audience permanently in Bengali film.
+The film created a record at the box office and became an all-time blockbuster and ran for 126 days in theatres.
+This is also the beginning of Kumar dominance at puja box office.
 It collected over five times its budget.
 It became the highest grossing Bengali film of 1954.